 But can birth control actually prevent endometrial cancer?

-Studies have shown, that using birth control pills for more than 10 years can reduce the occurrence of endometrial cancer by up to 50%.
+Studies have shown, that using birth control pills can reduce risk of endometrial cancer between 30-40%.
 This protection also continues for at least 10 years after a woman stops taking the birth control.
 Combination birth control pills contain both estrogen and progesterone, which decrease the risk of this type of cancer.